jordanpanzier/final-cs396/README.md

 Time Spent: 12 hours. </br>

 ## Deliverable #2
 Plan: Manually update my MongoDB database to contain all the movies on my Letterboxd.
 I learned that the Letterboxd API isn't really public because the authentication process can take months.
-So, I used what little data is accessible to the public (a user's twenty most recent diary entries and the user's lists) to update the database/Twitter bot, but I need to fill in the rest.
+So, I used what little data is accessible to the public (a user's twenty most recent diary entries and the user's lists) to update the database for Deliverable #1, but I need to fill in the rest.
 Work with HTML/CSS (maybe a CSS Framework) to create a webpage with all the movies in my diary.

 ## Deliverable #3
 Plan: Create a way to organize (by film name, date watched, runtime, etc.) the films on the webpage.